agache41/rest-contract/quarkus-rest-contract/README.md

 The Resource Service uses the entity as both [DAO](https://en.wikipedia.org/wiki/Data_access_object) and [DTO](https://en.wikipedia.org/wiki/Data_transfer_object).
 Upon update though it is important to be able to configure which fields participate in the update process and how null values impact that.
+The Annotation can be used either on every field or once on the class.

 When a field is annotated, it will be updated from the provided source during a PUT or POST operation.